 History of Designer Babies

-The idea of designer babies were first conceived by Dr, Jeff Steinberg, an IVF pioneer in the 1970s.
-Long before Watson & Crick famously uncovered the double helical structure of DNA in 1953, a scientist named Frederick Griffith was working on a project that enabled others to point out that DNA was the molecule of inheritance, in 1928 .
+The idea of designer babies was first conceived by Dr, Jeff Steinberg, an IVF pioneer in the 1970s.
+Long before Watson & Crick famously uncovered the double helical structure of DNA in 1953, a scientist named Frederick Griffith was working on a project that enabled others to point out that DNA was the molecule of inheritance, in 1928.

 Fourteen years later a scientist named Oswald Avery continued with Griffith’s experiment to see what the inheritance molecule was.
 In this experiment, he destroyed the lipids, ribonucleic acids, carbohydrates, and proteins of virulent pneumonia.
 In the mid-1990s, embryologist Jacques Cohen pioneered a promising new technique for helping infertile women have children.
 His technique, known as cytoplasmic transfer, was intended to “rescue” the eggs of infertile women who had undergone repeated.

 Different ways designer babies are used